 Kelly, A.G., 1995.
 Accumulation and persistence of pesticides and faecal sterols at the Garroch Head sewage sludge disposal site, Firth of Clyde.
 Environmental Pollution 88, 207–217.

-Kelly.
-A.G., Campbell, L.A., 1996.
+Kelly, A.G., Campbell, L.A., 1996.
 Persistent organochlorine contaminants in the Firth of Clyde in relation to sewage sludge input.
 Marine Environmental Research 41, 99-132.

+Kress, N., Shoham-Frider, E., Galil, B.S., 2016.
+Twenty two years of sewage sludge marine disposal monitoring in the Eastern Mediterranean Sea: Impact on sediment quality and infauna and the response to load reduction.
+Marine Pollution Bulletin 110, 99-111.

 Lahdelma, I., Oikari, A., 2006.
 Stratigraphy of wood-derived sterols in sediments historically contaminated by pulp and paper mill effluents.
 Journal of Paleolimnology 35, 323–334.